Oscar65/resttime-py/README.md

 You need to have installed python3.

-Only you need to install with pip: tkinter, os, Xlib, mpv or datetime if you don't have some of them installed.
+You only need to install imports with pip: tkinter, os, Xlib, mpv or datetime if you don't have some of them installed.

 Example:

 $ python3 -m venv venv

 $ source venv/bin/activate

 $ pip install tkinter

 $ python restime.py

 $ deactivate

 To run:

 $ python resttime.py

 ## Usage